Timofey-Makhankov/Tic-Tac-Toe-Website/README.md

 Decision / Log:

-- You can check on decisions on [Github](https://github.com/Timofey-Makhankov/Tic-Tac-Toe-Website/issues) or on a CSV File on this [link](README.md)
+- You can check on decisions on [Github](https://github.com/Timofey-Makhankov/Tic-Tac-Toe-Website/issues) or on a CSV File on this [link](./Docs/)

-Evaluation Matrix:

-!needed

-!!in progress!!

 ### Resource Plan